 We aspire to create a vibrant economy in which our local businesses thrive.
 We encourage you to shop local.

-Council provides a range of programs and services to support new, emerging and established local businesses.
+Council supports a range of programs and services to support new, emerging and established local businesses.

 Supporting small business

 Many local small business owners work from home and there are a wide range of public and private resources for businesses and start-ups to use as they grow and expand their network.

 We suggest local small businesses make contact with the local chamber of commerce:

 - Sydney East Business Chamber (Double Bay and Rose Bay)

 The NSW Government’s NSW Small Business Strategy 2020 Discussion Paper includes many additional resources for supporting small businesses along with other relevant information.